mahbird/eink-liveview/README.md

 ## Quick start

-1. Download or clone this repository, or direclty use the <a href="PLACEHOLDER">HTML hosted on github</a> in Chrome, Firefox, Edge, or Safari.
+1. Download or clone this repository, or direclty use the <a href="https://mahbird.github.io/eink_liveview/">HTML hosted on github</a> in your browser.
 2. Edit the C++ drawing code on the left (or use **Insert Tool**).
 3. Watch the live preview and parser output update.
 4. Click **Copy Clean Code** and paste into your `do { ... } while (display.nextPage());` loop.